[Last updated March 2023]

 How to apply

-Select which FSDO (FAA Standards District Office, pronounced “Fizz-Doh”) regional office you want to process your licence application through.
+In either case, decide which FSDO (FAA Standards District Office, pronounced “Fizz-Doh”) regional office you want to process your licence application.
 It can be difficult to change later in the process.
 Select your region to view a list of offices on this FAA webpage.

-It’s hard to say how long the CAA or FAA may take to process your application, but allow a few weeks as a minimum.
+It’s hard to say how long the CAA or FAA may take to process your application, but allow a three to four weeks as a minimum.

-If you apply online, or tick the box on the paper form, then you will receive your validation letter by email.
+Out of the blue you will receive your validation letter by email.

 This letter of verification states that you should then book an appointment through the FSDO office stated in your original application within six months.